cpviolation/cpviolation.github.io/research/Charm.md

 Multibody hadronic decays of $$ D^0 $$ mesons provide a promising environment for the search for CP violation, owing to their rich resonant structure and relatively high branching fractions.
 I have extensively studied and developed the use of **triple product asymmetries** as a tool to probe CP violation in such decays.
 In particular, my work on the decay $$ D^0 \to K^+K^-\pi^+\pi^- $$ has led to the most precise CP violation search in this channel to date [4].

+I have also developed the most precise amplitude model of the $$ D^0 \to K^+K^-\pi^+\pi^- $$ decay to date [5], and carried out a detailed search for CP violation in the amplitude distributions.

+Thanks to the significantly larger signal yields collected by the LHCb experiment during Run 2 and Run 3 compared to Run 1, these studies now benefit from enhanced sensitivity.
+Furthermore, the search for CP violation can be extended to the more abundant $$ D^0 \to \pi^+\pi^-\pi^+\pi^- $$ decay channel.
+The adoption of the new software trigger in Run 3 has also led to an improved acceptance profile, making this analysis particularly promising and well-suited for Master's and PhD thesis projects.

 ## Bibliography